enso-org/enso-archive/doc/syntax/design/syntax.md

 In essence, while the use of Unicode operators can make code look pretty, a font with well-defined ligatures can do the same.

+### This vs. Self
+Though it varies greatly between programming languages, we have chosen `this` to be the name of the 'current type' rather than `self`.
+This is a purely aesthetic decision, and the final clincher was the ability to write `this` and `that`, as opposed to `self` and `that`.